Biodiversity: Definition, Types, Importance, Facts

 Diversity generally measures the total number of species in a given community or ecosystem equitability on the other hand measures the distribution of the organisms among the species.

-Examples Of Species Diversity In Different Ecosystems
+Examples of Species Diversity

 The tropical rainforests of the world have extreme species density with more than a thousand plant and animal species, and microbial spores.
 Fish, and other creatures, another illustration of the diverse ecosystems are coral reefs, invertebrates, and coral species.
-Similar to rainforests, other ecosystems, such as the grasslands, the desert, and the freshwater ecosystems, also have their own different species’ distribution acquiring their respective environments that tend to capture the characteristics of the ecosystems they are in.
+Similar to rainforests, other ecosystems, such as the grasslands, the desert, and the aquatic ecosystems, also have their own different species’ distribution acquiring their respective environments that tend to capture the characteristics of the ecosystems they are in.
 The conservation of species is therefore very important for shoring up ecological health and balance in the global ecosystem.

 Ecosystem Diversity